 Location: 434 S Alamo St, San Antonio, TX 78205

-Good to know: private changing booths, shade umbrellas, Adirondack chairs, playground with climbing structures, dual disk swings, Boomerang play structure, restrooms, downtown location, wheelchair accessible.
+Good to know: private changing booths, shade umbrellas, Adirondack chairs, dual disk swings, Boomerang play structure, restrooms.

 Want to check if the fountains are running today?
 See live maintenance updates on the official Union Pacific Railroad (Yanaguana Garden at Hemisfair) portal.